kgshv/smarty/README.md

 This part is still in DEV MODE!

-* After you run the app, in Slack open a chat with smarty (or mention it with @smarty in a channel).
-Say 'help' to smarty to get instructions at any time.
+After you run the app, in Slack open a chat with smarty (or mention it with @smarty in a channel).
+Say `help` to smarty to get instructions at any time.

 ### ​The *report*​ syntax: